 Is CBD oil legal in Australia?
-With potentially seismic recent changes in legislation introduced by the Therapeutic Goods Administration (TGA), a new pathway to over-the-counter high-quality CBD products has opened up.
+With potentially seismic changes in legislation introduced by the Therapeutic Goods Administration (TGA), a new pathway to over-the-counter high-quality CBD products has opened up.
 But is it as simple as that?
 Who is eligible?
 And what or how much is legal?
 This article is here to help you find out.

-Points to remember about whether CBD oil is legal in Australia are the TGA’s down-scheduling of CBD oil to Schedule 3 (Pharmacist Only Medicine), what CBD products you can actually buy over-the-counter, safety concerns when driving, and when you might expect to see CBD oil products in a pharmacy near you.
+Points to remember about whether CBD oil is legal in Australia are the TGA’s down-scheduling of CBD oil to Schedule 3 (Pharmacist Only Medicine), what CBD products you can buy over-the-counter, safety concerns when driving, and when you might expect to see CBD oil products in a pharmacy near you.

 By changing the classification from a schedule 4 to a schedule 3 drug on 15 December 2020—implemented on 1 February 2021—the Therapeutic Goods Administration (TGA) has given the green light for CBD.